 Adhiban, aka The Beast, is widely known for his conservative but hyper-aggressive style of play.

 - Titles – Grandmaster (2008) and International Master (2005)

 Abhijeet Gupta is an Indian Grandmaster, having won the Commonwealth Chess Championship five times.
-Among his long list of achievements, a few significant ones include winning the World Junior Chess Championship in 2008, ranking 1st in the 13th Dubai Open Chess Championship, and the Indian National Premier Chess Championship, The Commonwealth Chess Championship 2013 and 2015, and many more.
+Among his long list of achievements, a few significant ones include winning the World Junior Chess Championship in 2008, ranking 1st in the 13th Dubai Open Chess Championship, the Indian National Premier Chess Championship, and The Commonwealth Chess Championship in 2013 and 2015, and many more.
 For his immense contribution to Indian Chess, he was awarded the Arjuna Award in 2013.